 Telling kids there is a big guy in the sky who has a special path for them makes children narcissistic; it makes them think the world is at their disposal and that, no matter what happens, it doesn’t really matter, because God is in control.

 This is backward.
 It is atheism that encourages narcissism, because if everything is an accident then all that matters is how life turns out for you.
 The only other option to narcissism for atheists is nihilism, or the belief that nothing really matters, since the universe has no plan or purpose.

 If God exists and has a plan for us, then that is truly humbling, because the infinite creator of the universe wants us to cooperate with him to bring about good.
 And he will give us grace to help!
 If that doesn’t make you tremble with joyful fear, I’m not sure what will.

 In conclusion, while evil can make it hard to believe in God, it does not disprove him.
-For more on atheism, check out my recent radio appearance where I dialogue with atheist callers on Catholic Answers Live.
+For more on atheism, click here.